des256/echidna/crates/data/SCRATCH.md

 - IDEA: measure throughput by taking only entries with 0% waste; also measure average waste, and spread in waste

+The most stable configuration for now is large chunks (51200 bytes), 300usec transmit interval, no waiting for heartbeat.

+Still found a lot of waste, so there are many packets sent, but not needed.
+Maybe do some research there still.

 ### Shared Memory

 When subscriber is local, use shared memory to transport the message.

+- IDEA: participant manages shm_open object, publisher requests from participant at start, subscriber receives shm_open fd from participant at start, so it can immediately connect

 ### Multicast